MLI282/767Assignment/README.md

 I currently use my own DeepSeek API key for demonstration purposes.
 The key will remain available until the beginning of the June.

-For large-scale testing or long-term usage, please use your own API key.
+For large-scale testing or long-term usage, please use your own deepseek API key and Google map key.

 ---